Bleyle823/lifi-mini-v2/README.md

    - Update theme variables in `theme.css`
    - Adjust MiniKit configuration in `providers.tsx`

+3. Configure the Li.Fi Widget for your chains:
+   - Ensure Base, Celo, and Arbitrum are enabled in your widget configuration (if using an allowlist) and adjust defaults as needed
+   - Customize token lists, appearance, and routing preferences per your UX goals

-3. Add your frame to your account:
+4. Add your frame to your account:
    - Cast your frame to see it in action
    - Share your frame with others to start building your community